 According to recent reports, Apple is apparently planning to release an LTE edition of its one and only smartwatch offering, the Apple Watch.
 If this turns out to be true, the tech giant will have basically liberated the wearable device from being dependent on the iPhone for connectivity.

 According to a report recently published by Apple Insider, it seems that a number of familiar apps have been removed from the Apple Watch, including Google Maps, Amazon, eBay, and Target, just to name a few.
 Because Apple has not confirmed anything yet, nobody knows for sure yet just when these apps were removed.
+As for Google, it did verify that it had indeed removed support from Google Maps, although the tech giant hinted that it might be for a temporary basis only.

 Well known Swiss watch maker TAG Heuer has effectively confirmed that it will be officially announcing a new Connected smartwatch device this coming March 14th.
 The company has already released a teaser by way of Twitter promoting its upcoming latest wearable offering.
 Based on the teaser so far, there seems to be no major departure in terms of the design, although there is talk that this time around, the new smartwatch will come with tweaks to make it more appropriate to be worn on women’s wrists.
+It goes without saying that the previous model was a bit chunky, i.e. better suited for men’s more bulky wrists.

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals